kissplugins/KISS-maintenance-mode/README.md

 Contact Us: devops@kissplugins.com | noel@kissplugins.com

 **This plugin is released under GPL v2**
+This software is considered BETA and still being tested and refined.
+Use at our own risk.

 Use of the plugin is at your own risk and provided as-is **without** any warranties.
 Please first review the code and test on a Development/Staging server.